 Additionally, as part of the License Agreement, BICO Group AB agreed to pay the Company ongoing sales-based royalties (based on percentages of BICO Group AB's net sales) for the use of the granted license.
 The sales-based royalties became effective beginning on February 22, 2022, the effective date of the License Agreement, and continue until the expiration of the last surviving licensed patent.
 As the sales-based royalties are required to be paid 45 days after the end of every quarter, there is variable consideration that must be estimated to determine royalty revenue within a given reporting period.
+For the three and six months ended September 30, 2022, the Company recorded \$77,000 royalty revenue based on sales-based royalties from the License Agreement.
+This recognized revenue is related to sales-based royalties earned from February 22, 2022 through June 30, 2022.

+There is an additional performance obligation for sales-based royalties occurring from July 1, 2022 to September 30, 2022.
+As the sales-based royalties are required to be paid 45 days after the end of every quarter, there is variable consideration that must be estimated to determine royalty revenue within a given reporting period.
 However, after analyzing all available information, the Company concluded that there are constraints on the estimates of variable consideration because there is a lack of complete and accurate information available.
-Since the effective date of the License Agreement, BICO Group AB has been unable to timely deliver complete sales reports by product as stipulated in the License Agreement.
+BICO Group AB has been unable to timely deliver complete sales reports by product as stipulated in the License Agreement.
 Therefore, the Company concluded that there is a risk of significant reversal when the uncertainty associated with the variable consideration is resolved.
-For the three months ended June 30, 2022, the Company recorded no royalty revenue based on sales-based royalties from the License Agreement.
+As a result, no revenue is recognized related to this performance obligation for the three months ended September 30, 2022.